 We are a strategy-led organisation.
-The AIMS Strategy 2025 sets out the future direction of our research and advice to government, industry and the community and articulates the long-term vision as to how AIMS will fulfil its remit under the guiding legislative and financial frameworks.
+The AIMS Strategy 2030 sets out the future direction of our research and advice to government, industry and the community and articulates the long-term vision as to how AIMS will fulfil its remit under the guiding legislative and financial frameworks.
 The high-level directions and objectives set out in the Strategy link directly to the Institute's Corporate Plan and the over-arching budget statements, cascade down into detailed implementation plans and form the basis for our research and investment decisions (see Figure 5).

-The AIMS Strategy 2025 is reviewed every three years to ensure it is up to date and relevant, and progress towards targets and key performance indicators are reported yearly in AIMS' annual reports.
-The first of these reviews was completed in 2021, which confirmed that no major adjustments to AIMS' Strategy were required, apart from a minor recalibration of some strategic targets to better reflect our operating context.
-Following the appointment of a new Government in 2022, the Strategy was confirmed as highly relevant in helping the new Government's achieve its priorities.
-At this point in time, with 3 years remaining on the Strategy, we have met or exceeded 9 of the 12 targets.
-The next review is planned for 2024, which falls within the scope of this Plan, and will provide a further opportunity to take account of changes in operating context and government policies.
-It is likely to extend the strategy to 2030 or beyond.
+The AIMS Strategy 2030 is reviewed every three years to ensure it is up to date and relevant, and progress towards targets and key performance indicators are reported yearly in AIMS' annual reports.
+Following the appointment of a new Government in 2022, our Strategy 2025 was reviewed and updated to reflect new Government priorities and emerging science challenges.
+The next review is planned for 2025, which falls within the scope of this Plan, and will provide a further opportunity to take account of changes in operating context and government policies.